8 Ways to Avoid Burnout as a Working Mom

 - Sleeping problems (insomnia or lack of sleep)

-Fortunately, there are many things you can do on how to lessen stress or how to deal with mom burnout.
+Fortunately, there are many things you can do how to lessen stress or how deal with mom burnout.
 Here are a few tips that can help:

 1. Don’t multitask

 While it may seem like multitasking is productive or a great way to get more things done (especially if you’re a working mom), the contrary is actually true.
-Research suggests that it negatively affects productivity and stress levels, and contributes to burnout symptoms.
-What multitasking does is diminishes your ability to focus and learn, which translates to poor overall performance.
+Research suggests that it negatively affects productivity and stress levels and contributes to burnout symptoms.

 This only makes it important to handle one task at a time.
 If you, for instance, are working or in a meeting, focus on what you are doing and eliminate other distractions.
 The same is also true when attending to your kids’ needs.
 Let yourself be present at the moment instead of checking your social media or trying to respond to an email.